Rael Levitt: Inospace

+Lisa Proptech

+In 2023, Dutch-based technology platform Lisa BV acquired the core leasing technology platform from Inospace, South Africa’s largest last-mile logistics operator.
+Levitt was appointed as the CEO.

 Lift Airline

-Levitt is a founding shareholder of Lift Airline, which launched on 10 December 2020.
-Lift operates on major domestic routes from O. R. Tambo International Airport, Johannesburg using a fleet of Airbus A320 narrow body aircraft, operated by Global Aviation.
-Levitt is a non-executive director of the airline.
+Levitt was a founding shareholder of Lift Airline, which launched on 10 December 2020.
+Lift operated on major domestic routes from O. R. Tambo International Airport, Johannesburg using a fleet of Airbus A320 narrow body aircraft, operated by Global Aviation.
+In 2024, Levitt reduced his interests in Lift and remains as a non-executive director of the airline.